abdulsamed1/Intellichain/README.md

 This repo uses the **ElizaOS Agentic AI framework** to create an AI agent that interacts with your input (via terminal or Twitter!).

-You give the agent a gift code and your wallet address, and it will mint a gift NFT for you on the **Avalanche Fuji Network**.
+You give the agent a gift code and your wallet address, and it will mint a gift NFT for you on the **Sepolia Network**.

 The agent uses custom actions that interact with [Chainlink Functions](https://docs.chain.link/chainlink-functions).